-- Code 1 (input errors) - Unable to open input file <filename>: it is not possible to open a given input file - Code 2 (parsing errors) - Missing field <name> on line <line>: the corresponding field is missing, i.e., there is no other field in the input string - Empty string in field <name> on line <line>: empty string for a text field that does not permit empty values - Invalid integer in field <name> on line <line>: invalid numeric value for number fields as a response to the std::invalid_argument exception from the function std::stoi - Overflow integer in field <name> on line <line>: analogously, overflowed numeric value as a response to the exception std::out_of_range - Malformed integer in field <name> on line <line>: analogously, not well formed numeric value as a response to a failed position test - Integer out of range <min, max> in field <name> on line <line>: numeric value out of the range of permitted values
+- Code 1 (input errors) - Unable to open input file <filename>: it is not possible to open a given input file - Code 2 (parsing errors) - Missing field <name> on line line>: the respective field is missing, i.e., there is no other field in the input string (e.g., field rating in input Pres prsty;2019;comedy) - Empty string in field <name> on line <line>: empty string for a text field that does not permit empty values (e.g., field genre in input Pres prsty;2019;;56;) - Invalid integer <value> in field <name> on line <line>: invalid value for number fields as a response to the std::invalid_argument exception from the std::stoi function (e.g., field year in input Pres prsty;NaN;comedy;56;Petra Hrebickova,Jiri Langmajer) - Overflow integer <value> in field <name> on line <line>: similarly, overflowed number value as a response to the exception std::out_of_range - Malformed integer <value> in field <name> on line line>: analogously, not well formed numeric value as a response to a failed position test - Integer <value> out of range <min, max> in field <name> on line <line>: valid numeric value out of the closed range of permitted values

-Parameters in angle brackets will, of course, be replaced by particular values, the brackets themselves will be preserved: filename is a name of the required file, name is a name of the problematic field (i.e., name, year, genre, rating, or actors), line is a line number in the input file (counting from 1), and min and max is the interval of the allowed values for numeric fields.
+Parameters in angle brackets will be replaced by particular values, the brackets themselves will be preserved: filename is a name of the required file, value is the original parsed value, name is a name of the problematic field (i.e., name, year, genre, rating, or actors), line is a line number in the input file (counting from 1), and min and max is the interval of the allowed values for numeric fields.

-If we encounter any problems when parsing a particular movie record, we will not instantiate that movie, we will throw an appropriate exception, and we will not continue processing anything remaining in the input.
+If we encounter any problems when parsing a particular movie record, we will not instantiate that movie, we will throw the appropriate exception, and so we will not continue processing anything remaining in the input.
 All movies that we have already managed to insert into the database (vector of movies) will remain in it, untouched.